Google Tag Manager on Shopify: Setup & Conversion Tracking

 Avoiding Duplicate Tags & Managing Multiple Pixels

 Here's where many merchants run into trouble: duplicate tracking.
-I've audited stores that were double or even triple-counting conversions because they had multiple tracking implementations running simultaneously.
+It's common to find stores double- or even triple-counting conversions because they have multiple tracking implementations running simultaneously.

 Multi-Channel Tracking in One Container